-To earn this 0.5 credit badge you will submit two different types of evidence from the list below to demonstrate your proficiency in supporting and using student to teacher feedback.
+To earn this 0.5 credit microcredential you will submit two different types of evidence from the list below to demonstrate your proficiency in supporting and using student to teacher feedback.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-The following are non-examples of the actions this badge represents.
+The following are non-examples of the actions this microcredential represents.

 • ignores learner misconceptions or says, “That’s close” and moves on.

 • only calls on students who raise their hand.

 • discourages discussion, student responses.

 • are not given opportunities to monitor and reflect on their own progress.

 Classroom culture lacks student participation and a minimal number of students (or the same few students) raise their hand or are called on.

 Educators skilled in this area do the following: